uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 s5cmd --endpoint-url https://s3.lts.rc.uab.edu rm s3://bucket/prefix/*
 ```

-#### Switching Between LTS Allocations
+#### Switching Between LTS Allocations Profiles

 By default, `s5cmd` uses the `[default]` profile.
-To use a different profile, set the environment variable `AWS_PROFILE`.
-For example, to copy all files from a local directory to a bucket in a shared LTS allocation using a single CPU, use the below command:
+To use a different profile, specify the `--profile` flag.
+For example, to copy all files from a local directory to a bucket in a shared LTS allocation using a single CPU, run the following command:

-`AWS_PROFILE=<shared-allocation-profile-name> s5cmd --endpoint-url https://s3.lts.rc.uab.edu cp /path/to/directory/* s3://bucket/`
+`s5cmd --endpoint-url https://s3.lts.rc.uab.edu --profile <shared-allocation-profile-name> cp /path/to/directory/* s3://bucket/`

-Replace `<shared-allocation-profile-name>` with the name defined for your shared account in your `~/.aws/credentials` file.
+Replace `<shared-allocation-profile-name>` with the profile name defined for your shared LTS allocation in your `~/.aws/credentials` file.

 As with s3cmd, be very careful using the `sync` and `rm` commands as these can/will delete files either locally or on LTS.
 There are many more commands s5cmd can use as well as a number of command options that can be used to customize how an operation is performed.
 Please see the help documentation for a full list.